sally31/scale_c_renesas_synergy/README.md

 ## How to Use

 1. Connect the load cell and HX711 to the MCU
-2. Connect the LCD and the tare button
-3. Connect the FTDI USB serial adapter if you need UART output
+2. Connect the FTDI USB serial adapter if you need UART output
-4. Open Tera Term on your PC to monitor the serial data
+3. Open Tera Term on your PC to monitor the serial data
-5. Build the project with e² studio　Synergy
+4. Build the project with e² studio　Synergy
-6. Write the program to the board
+5. Write the program to the board
-7. Power on and start measuring
+6. Power on and start measuring